d-romero-dev/d-romero-dev/README.md

-     ​⭐​  Plus, engaging projects with an impact on real-world scenarios, on the hunt of improving people's lives through technology.
+     ​⭐​   Plus, my objectives are engaging projects with an impact on real-world scenarios, on the hunt of improving people's lives through technology.
   >